26 BEST Vegetarian & Vegan Restaurants in Mexico City

 A final few places serving vegan food in Mexico that don’t fit the categories above are…

-Pulpa is a cute vegan cafe in Mexico City’s Juarez neighborhood.
+Pulpa is a cute vegan cafe in the Juarez neighborhood.
 As well as Buddha bowls, wraps, and burgers, they serve possibly the best vegan coffee and cake in Mexico City.

 I had a slice of cake with frutos rojos (red fruits) filling and thick cream icing stuffed with chocolate chips and macadamia nuts.
 It was expensive at 120 pesos but undeniably enormous and delicious.
 Also worth an order are the donuts.
 There are so many flavors including stuffed ones, ice cream donuts, and even savory ones that I’ve yet to try.